http2benchmark/http2benchmark/README.md

 `TIME_STAMP` will be replaced by actual server-time for each test.

 ## Customization
-Feel free to play with the script, specially `benchmarks.sh` to edit options, You can also run `bash client.sh -h` on client-server to learn more about available options.
+Feel free to play with the script, specially `benchmarks.sh` to edit options, You can also run `bash benchmark.sh -h` on client-server to learn more about available options.

 # Problems/Suggestions/Feedback/Contribution
 Please raise an issue on the repository, or send a PR for contributing.